pydy/pydy-tutorial-human-standing/pydy-tutorial.md

    assimulo, pydstool, sundials, etc)
 9. [01:15] Simulate the example problem with SciPy
 10. [01:25] Exercise: Simulate the exercise problem
+11. [01:35] Break
-11. [01:40] 2D plotting of the state trajectories with matplotlib
+11. [01:50] 2D plotting of the state trajectories with matplotlib
-12. [01:45] Excercise: Plot the simulation results of the exercise problem
+12. [01:55] Excercise: Plot the simulation results of the exercise problem
-13. [01:55] Demonstrate 2D animation the free motion of the example model with matplotlib
+13. [02:05] Demonstrate 2D animation the free motion of the example model with matplotlib
-14. [02:10] Exercise: Animate the 2D exercise problem
+14. [02:20] Exercise: Animate the 2D exercise problem
-15. [02:25] Explain linearization about an equilibrium point and demo with the example problem
+15. [02:40] 3D animation of the example problem with PyDyViz
-16. [02:35] Exercise: Linearize the exercise problem
+16. [02:45] Exercise: Animate the exercist problem with PyDyViz
-17. [02:45] Brief introduction to control theory and python-control
-18. [02:55] Build a controller for the sample problem with python control
-19. [03:05] Exercise: make controller for the exercise problem
-20. [03:20] Add tracking control to the problem
-21. [03:30] Exercise: add tracking control to student’s problem
-22. [03:45] Demonstrate example of 3D dimensional problem, automation with Kane’s method and Lagrange’s method
+17. [02:55] Demonstrate example of 3D dimensional problem, automation with Kane’s method and Lagrange’s method

+I will also have some sessions on implementing controllers for the dynamic systems if the class is exceptionally fast.